Supergiovane/node-red-contrib-knx-ultimate/MIGRATION.md

 Hue Ultimate and Matter Ultimate provide their own configuration nodes and device connections.
 To integrate with KNX, select a `knxUltimate-config` gateway in their editors.
 KNX Ultimate continues to provide group address suggestions, datapoints and telegram exchange; it does not need Hue or Matter libraries installed inside its own package.

-Without a selected KNX gateway, the separate packages can use their standalone Topic mode.
+The separate packages work with normal Node-RED messages, using `msg.topic` and `msg.payload`.
+Selecting a KNX gateway enables their native KNX mode.

 ## Installation check in version 8